elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

 ---

-### In what pattern category does the factory pattern belong too?
+### In what pattern category does the factory pattern belong?

 <details>
   <summary>